zim514/script.service.hue/README.md

 Colour filters allow you to replace full whites or blacks to a selection of neutral white recipes for a more pleasant experience.
 Video rarely has perfect blacks (RGB 0,0,0) or whites (RGB 255,255,255).
 Colour filters allow you to specify the minimum black or white values to apply to your lights.
 Outside of that range, the default colour is applied.

  - **RGB Black Filter:** Minimum RGB value to apply colour.
 Color values below this number are replaced by the Default Colour.
+Useful to avoid full white on black screens & credits.
+Setting this too high will replace colours in dark scenes.
  - **RGB White  Filter:** Maximum RGB value to apply colour.
 Color values above this number are replaced by the Default Colour.
  - **Default Colour:** The colour used to replace black or white.